A frozen shoulder is essentially any form of shoulder pain that limits the range of motion in the shoulder.

 Stretching is another great way to treat frozen shoulder.
 You can use a number of different stretching methods, but one of the most effective is lying in bed close enough to the edge to allow the affected arm/shoulder to hang down.
 This position should be maintained for at least 10 minutes and repeated daily until the shoulder releases.

-Continue reading below for many more wonderful tips from our readers on how to cure a frozen shoulder.
+Continue reading below for many more remedies from our readers on how to heal a frozen shoulder.